ElementsProject/lightning/doc/FAQ.md

 for Lightning channel capacity.
 There are a few online service providers that will create channels to you.
 A few of them charge fees for this service.
 Note that if you already have a channel open to them, you'll need to close it before requesting another channel.

 ### Are there any issues if my node changes its IP address?
 What happens to the channels if it does?

+There is no risk to your channels if your IP address changes.
+However, be sure to change your announced address (or [setup a TOR hidden service](TOR.md)) in your config so that others can establish connections at your new address !

+### Can I have two hosts with the same public key and different IP addresses, both online and operating at the same time?

+No.

+### Are there any issues if my node changes its IP address?
+What happens to the channels if it does?